Chart Color Schemes

 North Rothbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-North Rothbury's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in North Rothbury stood at 15.9%, with mortgaged dwellings at 47.9% and rented ones at 36.3%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in North Rothbury was $450, compared to Non-Metro NSW's $330.
-Nationally, North Rothbury's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+North Rothbury's dwelling structures, as per the latest Census, comprised 96.5% houses and 3.5% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in North Rothbury was at 15.9%, with mortgaged dwellings at 47.9% and rented ones at 36.3%.
+The median monthly mortgage repayment in the area was $2,000, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in North Rothbury was recorded at $450, compared to Regional NSW's $330.
+Nationally, North Rothbury's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing